simonehagey/orbdot/docs/source/getting_started.rst

    * - ``"bjd"``
      - Transit mid-times.
    * - ``"err"``
-     - Transit mid-time errors.
+     - Transit mid-time uncertainties.
    * - ``"src"``
-     - Source of transits.
+     - Source of transit mid-times.
    * - ``"epoch"``
-     - Orbit number of transits.
+     - Transit epochs.
    * - ``"bjd_ecl"``
      - Eclipse mid-times.
    * - ``"err_ecl"``
-     - Eclipse mid-time errors.
+     - Eclipse mid-time uncertainties.
    * - ``"src_ecl"``
-     - Source of eclipses.
+     - Source of eclipse mid-times.
    * - ``"epoch_ecl"``
-     - Orbit number of eclipses.
+     - Eclipse epochs.

 RV Data
 ^^^^^^^
-Radial velocity data files are read assuming that the columns are in the order: :code:`[Time (BJD), Velocity (m/s), Error (m/s), Source]`.
+Radial velocity data files are read assuming that the columns are in the order: :code:`[Time, Velocity, Error, Source]`, though the column names are arbitrary.
+The velocities must be given in meters per second, and the corresponding measurement times must be in Barycentric Julian Days (BJD).

 The :class:`~orbdot.star_planet.StarPlanet` attribute ``rv_data`` is a dictionary with the following keys:

 .. list-table::
    :header-rows: 1